JoseGalvez-H/JoseGalvez-H/README.md

 I'm an Adobe Digital Academy Scholarship recipient with a passion for gardening 🪴

-- 👨🏻‍💻 I’m currently working on [BetterReads](https://github.com/JoseGalvez-H/BetterReads)
+- 👨🏻‍💻 I’m currently working on [Bankie](https://github.com/JoseGalvez-H/bankie)
-- 🧠 Right now I’m using Node.js, Express, MongoDB, Mongoose, Python, Django, PostgreSQL.
+- 🧠 Right now I’m using Next.js, TypeScript, Node.js, MongoDB, and Chart.js.
 - 💬 Ask me about traveling or tips with indoor houseplants 🌱
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/josegalvez-h/)
 - ⚡ Fun fact: I have touched a shark in Mexico 🦈